tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/配置指南/日志服务/实时日志_intl_en.md

 CDN can collect and publish access logs in real time, enabling fast retrieval and analysis of log data.
 You can quickly access comprehensive, stable, and reliable one-stop logging services such as log collection, log storage, and log search in the CDN console.

 >?
 >- Real-time Logs is now officially launched.
 You can log in to the console with a root account and activate it.
-Note that you need to complete authorization and activate the [Cloud Log Service](https://console.cloud.tencent.com/cls/search?region=ap-shanghai) before first.
+Note that you need to complete authorization and activate the [Cloud Log Service](https://console.cloud.tencent.com/cls/search?region=ap-shanghai) before first use.
 >- Real-time Logs currently does not support log shipping in regions outside the Chinese mainland.
->- Real-time Logs can only be activated with a root account.
+>- Real-time Logs can only be activated by a root account.
+>- CDN and ECDN domain names cannot be added to the same log topic.

 ## Overview
 This feature can be used to view and analyze user access in real time.